Why is my P-trap frozen

 Plumbing

-The answer to 'why is my P-trap frozen' is that a P-trap can freeze when the water inside it freezes due to extremely cold temperatures.
-This is a common issue during the winter months, especially in unheated or poorly insulated areas of the home.
-When the water in the P-trap freezes, it can cause a blockage and prevent water from draining properly.
+The answer to 'why is my P-trap frozen' is that the P-trap, the U-shaped pipe under your sink, has likely frozen due to cold temperatures.
+This can happen when the water in the trap freezes, causing a blockage and preventing water from draining properly.

 Step-by-Step Guide